 Internet hub (links to web pages, mainly YouTube channels):

-Science, engineering and related Military, police and related
+Science, engineering and related

-Now that I've got your attention, here's my manifesto below and on Google Docs, Jumpshare and Google Drive.
+Here's my manifesto below and on Google Docs, Jumpshare and Google Drive.

 Internet hub (links to web pages, mainly YouTube channels):

-Science, engineering and related Military, police and related
+Science, engineering and related

-Now that I've got your attention, here's my manifesto below and on Google Docs, Jumpshare and Google Drive.
+Here's my manifesto below and on Google Docs, Jumpshare and Google Drive.

 Schools are always open — “it takes a village to raise a child”, not a prison